neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 In her book [Weapons of Math Destruction](https://weaponsofmathdestructionbook.com/), mathematician and data scientist Cathy O’Neil describes why we are foolish to have so much faith in the "objectivity" of the data models we use to solve racial bias.
-Data models derived from unconscious bias produced biased outcomes.
+Data models derived from unconscious bias produce biased outcomes.

 Northpointe’s COMPAS algorithm to predict the likelihood of recidivism for criminal defendants [turned out to be a disaster](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm) because